translate/pootle/docs/server/commands.rst

 .. note:: Disabled projects are skipped.

-.. note:: :djadmin:`update_stores` does not update your files against templates.
-If you wish to update files against templates then make use of :ref:`pot2po <toolkit:pot2po>` followed by :djadmin:`update_stores` to load the changed translations into the database.
+.. note:: If you have modified your project's template files, executing :djadmin:`update_stores` will **only** update the template language in the database.
+If you wish to update the other languages to reflect the changes made to the template language, you must make use of :ref:`pot2po
+   <toolkit:pot2po>` followed by :djadmin:`update_stores` to load the changed
+   translations into the database.

 It also discovers new units, files and translation projects that were added on disk: